 Several companies I consult with have adapted the Lean Canvas specifically for this purpose.
 They use the canvas not only to describe their overall business model, which tends to stabilize over time but also as a release planning tool.
 They create a new Lean Canvas per release cycle and use it to theme each major release around key customer problems that have surfaced repeatedly over time.
 This exercise helps them drive organizational focus down to the right feature set (solution), metrics, and customer segments, aligning sales, marketing, design, and development efforts.

 A common question I get asked is how to fill the problem box for desire-oriented products like movies, video games, or fashion.
 First, it is possible to reduce the motivation of desire into a set of basic problems using Maslov’s hierarchy of needs:

 Another issue I frequently see is that the problems people put down tend to be so high-level that they are obvious and not actionable.
-Yes, sales people want to sell more.
-People want the cure for cancer.
+Yes, salespeople want to sell more.
+People want a cure for cancer.
 You have to get more specific than that.

 The answer to both these challenges is framing problems around progress or desired customer outcomes.